bufbuild-ru/docs/docs/protovalidate/quickstart/connect-go/index.md

 ## Wrapping up

-In this tutorial, you've learned the basics of working with Protovalidate:
+In this quickstart, you've learned the basics of working with Protovalidate:

 1. Adding Protovalidate to your project.
 2. Declaring validation rules in your Protobuf files.